annanghyen/netflix_sql_project/README.md

-# Netflic Movies and Tv Shows Data Analysis using SQL/
+# Netflix Movies and Tv Shows Data Analysis using SQL/